AUTOMATION/BUSINESS/AI • 10 MIN READ

 #10.
 Collaborate with Experts.
 Team up with AI and machine learning pros to assess risks, implement security measures, and respond to incidents.
 These experts can pinpoint data-related vulnerabilities, ensuring models are trained and deployed securely.

 #11.
 Provide Your Employees With Cybersecurity Training.
-Last but not least, educate all local AI users on cybersecurity.
+Last but not least, educate all local AI users on cybersecurity, including the importance of decentralized VPN for secure connections.
 As tactics like AI data poisoning, prompt injections, and backdoor attacks become more sophisticated, regular training on the latest cyber threats is crucial.

 What's Next?